kaarthik108/snowdev/README.md

 ## Roadmap

-- [x] Deploy UDFs and Stored Procedures.
+- [x] Support for UDFs and Stored Procedures
+- [x] Support for Streamlit
-- [x] AI interactions for embedding and suggestions.
+- [x] AI interactions for embedding and suggestions
-- [ ] Use AI to modify existing code for optimization.
+- [ ] Use AI to modify existing code for optimization
+- [ ] Adding more granularity for AI commands
+- [ ] Support for snowflake Tasks

 ## Contributions